-The City's pay system can be described as a market-based pay plan with budgetary who are consistently meeting job standards would be paid a salary within the market level of performance.
-In 2013, 3.5% of salaries for merit costs were included.
-This results in a budgeted total of \$42.9 million for salaries of benefited employees and \$3.2 million for non-benefited (temporary and seasonal) employees.
+The City's pay system can be described as a market-based pay plan with budgetary change in an employee's salary is determined by a merit evaluation of their work performance.
+As a guideline, employees who are consistently meeting job standards would be paid a salary within the market level of performance.
+In 2015, 3.5% of salaries for merit costs were included.
+This results in a budgeted total of \$48.9 million for salaries of benefited employees and \$3.7 million for non-benefited (temporary and seasonal) employees.